 If you are not drying the hose daily, then be sure to replace the hose very frequently as negative health issues will result!

 A breakout can occur from the facial oils building up under the mask at night.
 You can help minimize this by washing your face before putting on the mask at night and by cleaning the facial oils off the mask every morning.
-If you are still experiencing a breakout, you might consider Nasal Pillow masks which have less material that comes in contact with the skin.
+If you are still experiencing a breakout, you might consider Nasal Pillow Masks.
+The nasal pillow design has less material in direct contact with the skin.

 Most masks are made of silicone, which is an inert substance.
 But silicone is manufactured in chemicals to which some people are allergic.
 The chemicals normally degrade and disperse over time, but may cause a reaction when first used.
 The solution is to remove surface chemicals before using the mask.
 Washing the mask will reduce or eliminate the problem.
 This process can be accelerated by long soaks in warm soapy water.
 This method can be used with all types of masks, and should also be applied to mask replacement parts.
 While soaking the mask will help remove the surface chemicals, it my reduce the life of the silicone.

-Exhalation relief is a comfort feature offered by two manufactures which reduces the air flow at the time of exhalation making the breathing process more natural.
+- Exhalation relief is a comfort feature which reduces the air flow at the time of exhalation, making the breathing process more natural.
 Philips Respironics and ResMed are the two manufacturers who offer exhalation relief features.

 C-Flex Easy Breathing Technology Visual Graph